Measles in the US: What You Need to Know

 We can see this in the ongoing measles outbreak in West Texas — the state’s worst in nearly 30 years — where local kindergarten vaccination rates are as low as 82%, far below the herd immunity threshold of 95%.
 According to the Texas Department of State Health Services, the outbreak now has grown to more than 450 measles cases across Texas, New Mexico, and Oklahoma, with 43 patients hospitalized.
 Sadly, unvaccinated teens and children have been the ones most affected by this outbreak, and one young child has died.

-Closer to home, the Kansas Department of Health and Environment recently reported its first case of measles since 2018.
+Closer to home, Missouri recently reported its first case of measles from a child with unknown vaccination status who had traveled internationally.
+And across state lines, this year the Kansas Department of Health and Environment reported its first case of measles since 2018.
 Just two weeks later, that single case grew to 23 cases across southwest Kansas — possibly also linked to the Texas outbreak.

 With cases on the rise, it’s more important than ever to know the facts.
 Measles isn’t just a bad rash: this disease can lead to serious complications like pneumonia or brain swelling, with young children at highest risk.
 It’s also extremely contagious.
 In places where no one is vaccinated, one person with measles can infect up to 18 other people over the course of their sickness, and each of those people can infect another 18 — and suddenly a single case turns into an outbreak.